katekalcevich/Test-ARIA/README.md

 W3C considers role="alert" equivalent to aria-live="assertive".

 The expected **keyboard** interaction for notifications is:
+- not to received focus

-**Don't** set the focus on a notification.
-If user interaction is required use a modal or another technique.
+If user interaction is required, use a modal or another technique.

 The expected **screen reader** interaction for notifications is:
-- aria-atomic is set to true so that screen readers read error messages on every invalid form submission not just the first one
+- when an alert with role="alert" or aria-live="assertive" is triggered, a screen reader will say the alert right away
+- when an alert is triggered with aria-live="polite", a screen reader will say the alert when it's done reading it's current focus
+- when a form is resubmitted and there are still errors, screen readers will speak remaining error messages if aria-atomic is set to true

 I'm not a fan of toasts.
 I don't think they are the best option for notifications from a usability or accessibility perspective.
 If you must use toast, read [Adrian Roselli's strategies for toasts](https://adrianroselli.com/2020/01/defining-toast-messages.html#Strategies).